Best car insurance companies in Tennessee

 Average car insurance cost in Tennessee

-The average annual premium for minimum coverage in Tennessee is $369.
-The average annual premium for full coverage in Tennessee is $1364.
-This is well below the national average of $1738 for full coverage due to lower risk factors in Tennessee.
-Risk factors in different states can include higher rate of accidents, theft, vandalism, weather damage and natural disasters, as well as poorly maintained roads and states who require additional coverage beyond standard liability coverage.
+The average annual premium for minimum coverage in Tennessee is $371.
+The average annual premium for full coverage is $1,338 and $371 for minimum coverage.
+This is well below the national average of $1,674 for full coverage and $565 for minimum coverage.
+This is likely due to the state’s lack of heavy traffic and reduced risk of claims, compared to more populated states with dense roadways.

 State minimum insurance requirements in Tennessee

 Tennessee law requires drivers to obtain at least a minimum amount of liability car insurance.